Quick answer

 - The higher rate applicable to discretionary trusts.

-For more information on how trusts are taxed and potential tax savings, you may want to explore whether a trust can avoid inheritance tax.
+For more information on how trusts are taxed and potential tax planning strategies, you may want to explore whether a trust can reduce inheritance tax liability.

 Allowances and Deductions